A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Task Definition

-\paragraph{SRL vs. AMR} AMR and SRL represent two fundamental yet distinct approaches to semantic parsing in natural language processing.
-While SRL focuses primarily on identifying predicate-argument structures within sentences, AMR offers a more sophisticated graph-based semantic representation that captures deeper meaning relationships.
-The key distinction lies in their structural approaches: SRL maintains a direct connection to surface syntax by explicitly labeling semantic roles on text spans or syntactic heads, whereas AMR takes a more abstract approach by constructing a unified graph structure where nodes represent semantic concepts and edges encode various semantic relations, including complex phenomena such as modality, negation, and cross-sentence relationships \cite{banarescu-etal-2013-abstract}, as shown in Figure \ref{fig:1}.
-To bridge these different semantic representations, the Meaning Representation Parsing (MRP) shared task \cite{oepen-etal-2019-mrp,oepen-etal-2020-mrp} introduced a comprehensive framework that enables comparison and parsing across different semantic graph representations.
-The MRP framework categorizes five distinct semantic representations into two main flavors based on their anchoring to surface text: \footnote{This is a notable change from the MRP 2019 task, which also included Flavor 0 representations (DM and PSD with direct lexical correspondences), which were removed in 2020 to reduce the entry barrier for participation.} Flavor 1 (including EDS, PTG, and UCCA) allows flexible anchoring where nodes can correspond to arbitrary parts of the sentence, and Flavor 2 (represented by AMR and DRG) provides abstract representations with no explicit anchoring to surface tokens.
+AMR and SRL are two foundational yet distinct approaches to semantic parsing in natural language processing.
+SRL primarily focuses on identifying predicate-argument structures within sentences, directly labeling semantic roles on text spans or syntactic heads and maintaining a close connection to surface syntax.
+In contrast, AMR provides a more abstract, graph-based semantic representation, where nodes correspond to semantic concepts and edges encode a wide range of semantic relations—including modality, negation, and cross-sentence links—thus capturing deeper meaning beyond surface form~\citep{DBLP:conf/acllaw/BanarescuBCGGHK13}, as illustrated in Figure~\ref{fig:1}.

+To facilitate comparison and interoperability among different semantic representations, the meaning representation parsing (MRP) shared task~\citep{DBLP:conf/conll/OepenAHHKOXCSU19,DBLP:conf/conll/OepenAABHHLOXZ20} introduced a unified evaluation framework.
+The MRP framework organizes five major semantic representations into two main categories (``flavors'') based on their anchoring to surface text: \footnote{Notably, this differs from the MRP 2019 task, which also included Flavor 0 representations (e.g., DM and PSD with direct lexical correspondences), later removed in 2020 to lower the participation barrier.} \begin{compactitem} \item Flavor 1 (including EDS, PTG, and UCCA): allows flexible anchoring, where nodes may correspond to arbitrary spans of the sentence. \item Flavor 2 (represented by AMR and DRG): provides fully abstract representations, with nodes not explicitly anchored to surface tokens. \end{compactitem}